-Here's a mini I did in the fall on a trip to San Francisco and only now got framed up.
+Here's a mini I did in the fall on a trip to San Francisco, and just now got framed up.

 It's a row of small eucalyptus trees I found between a road and a park, having gotten lost on a walk.

 For some reason the shadow cast by a railing and the amputated branch, in that light, spoke to my mood after a hot long day in the sun.
 But the scene doesn't depict precisely how I was.

 That's the freaky thing about painting, about spending time with something and really taking it in.
 Agonizing a bit.

-The important thing is that later, even much later, the finished work serves as a touchstone, in some sense irrelevant of what it was meant to depict.
-It revives, so that seeing the work again transports you back to that déjà vu feeling, like a teleporter of the emotional memories.
+The important thing is that now, months later, the finished work serves as a touchstone, irrelevant in many ways of what it was meant to depict.
+Seeing it again transports me back, like a teleporter of the emotional memories.

 I look upon this small piece and the way the light was, the noise of cars and an airplane overhead, the slight tinge of citrus in the air, how hungry I was starting to get, and the sweat that couldn't decide what to do on my brow in the mix of sun and breeze and it all comes flooding back.

-A photo, especially a digital photo, will never work the same.
+A photo, especially a digital photo, never works the same.
 It's too easy.
 Not enough of the senses are engaged and so the memory paths aren't formed.
+But a painting...

-Call me bananas but the way I see it, if you want to forget, take a photo; if you want to remember, sketch, or write, or sing.
+Call me bananas but want to forget, take a photo; if you want to remember, sketch, or write, or sing.